spice-h2020/ldh-scanning-framework/README.md

 privacy scanning will likely scan through all key/value pairs and combine any positive results into a single notification that details these matches and includes an overall severity score.

+Scanner's `flattenObject()` function will take a multidimensional nested object and flatten it, so it only has a single level of key/value pairs and can be iterated in a single loop without the need for recursion.
+This can (and should) be called from child object instances using `super().flattenObject()` iteration.
+The resulting object will have attribute names of the form `attrib1/attrib2/attrib3` where the `/` character indicates multiple levels of nested data structure in the original scanned JSON document.